Ahmadre/-web-Uncaught-TypeError-Cannot-read-property-style-of-null-41647/README.md

 ## Important Note

-When you create a new flutter project and build for the really first time a flutter web release build, the Increment Demo works withour any problems and no blank screens appear with the "property style == null" error.
+When you create a new flutter project and build for the really first time a flutter web release build, the Increment Demo works without any problems and no blank screens appear with the "property style == null" error.

 ### But!